NEANIAS-Space/ViaLacteaWeb-doc/source/interactive_vis.rst

    :align: center
    :alt: Tools bar to interact with DataCube data

-Figure 4: Tools bar to interact with DataCube data
+   Tools bar to interact with DataCube data